Asmaa-Mahgoub/airbnb-clone-project/README.md

 ### Database & Caching Security:
 PostgreSQL and Redis are secured with restricted access, authentication, and indexing optimizations to prevent unauthorized data access and enhance performance.

+## CI/CD Pipeline:

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of testing, building, and deploying code, ensuring faster and more reliable software delivery.
+They help maintain code quality, reduce human error, and enable quick updates to production.

+### Tools Used:

+**GitHub Actions:** Automates testing and deployment workflows directly from the repository.
+**Docker:** Ensures consistent environments across development, testing, and production.
+**CI/CD Pipelines:** Integrate version control, testing, and deployment for smooth, scalable releases.